samapriya/geeup/README.md

 in your command prompt.
 If you get a read out and not an error message you are good to go.
 If you don't have gdal try Option 1,2 or 3 in that order and that will install gdal along with the other libraries

 #### Option 1:
-Starting from porder v0.4.5 onwards:
+Starting from geeup v0.3.4 onwards:

 Simply run ```geeup -h``` after installation.
 This should go fetch the extra libraries you need and install them.
 Once installation is complete, the porder help page will show up.
 This should save you from the few steps below.